The method outlined in this post is in my opinion the very best way1 to run

 You can then enter stata code directly in the notebook and use "Ctrl-Enter" to execute a cell.
 Here is code and output:

 You can add "Markdown" math and other notation by toggling between code and markdown in new cells.
-See [???][this video for a demo].
+See a quick demo from the stata kernel project below:

 I use and love Emacs in tandem with the